maconard/RIOT_leader-election/README.md

 My Protocols
 ==========

 Neighbor Discovery will run automatically as soon as the protocols thread has established communication with the UDP thread.
-Leader Election will initiate after some fixed delay and at least two neighbors have been discovery.
+Leader Election will initiate after some fixed delay and at least two neighbors have been discovered.

 My Scripts
 ==========